animeshpande/magic-square/README.md

 - Files contain number arranged in a square
 - Numbers in a row are separated by a tab ("\t")
 - Each row is on a different line

+Functionalities include:
+- Reading a text file
+- Printing the file
+- Converting the text file into a 2D array
+- Calculating and printing row sums
+- Calculating and printing column sums
+- Verifying if square is a magic square